Kong/cloud-migration-journey/README.md

 **Phase 2 :** Deploy the Kong Mesh `control plane`, and the `on-prem` mesh zone.
 Then reconfigure the Konnect runtime-instance so that runtime-instance <--> monolith communication occurs over the mesh.

 **Phase 3 :** Finally, in Phase 3 it's time to cutover.
-The objective is to deploy the Kong Mesh `cloud` zone and disputes microservices to Amazon EKS.
+The objective is to deploy the Kong Mesh `cloud` zone and disputes micro-services to Amazon EKS.
 Then execute some mesh Traffic Route policies that will re-direct traffic to the micro-service.

 ## Using this Repository